G-don/Dall-E_Clone/README.md

 ##Licence

-Study Bro is released under the MIT licence.
+Dall-E Clone is released under the MIT licence.